Action-Packed Holiday | Rhodes to Rhodes Itinerary

 Day 11 | Symi (45nm)

-Mountainous Symi island is large yet uncrowded.
-Several settlements are Gialos, the old village of Horio, and Pedi.
-Small beaches and lovely coves grace this island, and a monastery sits at Panormitis near the southern tip.
+Your itinerary takes you today to mountainous Symi, a large yet uncrowded island.
+You can also visit settlements such as Gialos, the old village of Horio, and Pedi.
+In addition, the small beaches and lovely coves grace this island, and a monastery sits at Panormitis near the southern tip.

 Symi highlights and activities: